Your Directors have pleasure in presenting the Thirty-second Annual Report, together

 DIRECTORS` RESPONSIBILITY STATEMENT

-their knowledge and belief and according to the information and
+their knowledge and belief and according to the information and explanations obtained by

-the preparation of the financial statements the generally accepted
+preparation of the financial statements the generally accepted accounting principles

 2. Appropriate accounting policies have been selected and are being applied

-the company has established internal control systems, consistent with its size
+ensure this, the company has established internal control systems consistent with its size

 and nature of operations.
-In weighing the assurance provided by any
+In weighing the assurance provided by any such system, its

 intervals to review the internal audit function.